signaldust/bunny-jit/README.md

 while `value` is the SSA value to store.
 Variants are like loads, but without the unsigned versions.

+While the compiler doesn't move loads across stores (or other side-effects) it can move them out of loops.
+If you need to prevent this (eg. for multi-threading reasons) then you can use `fence` to force a memory barrier.

 Internally we have additional instructions that the fold-engine will use (in the future the exact set might vary between platforms, so we rely on fold), but they should be fairly obvious when seen in debug, eg. `jugeI`is a conditional jump on